 Incomplete Grade Policy

 The grade of Incomplete (I) may be given to a student who is unable to complete a course due to extenuating circumstances.
-This grade is given at the discretion of the instructor and only if the student is receiving a passing grade in the course to that point.
+This grade is given at the discretion of the instructor and only if the student is eligible for a passing grade in the course to that point.
 An Incomplete Contract must be completed for an Incomplete grade to be given.
 The Incomplete Contract must be signed by both the instructor and the student.
 It must detail the work to be submitted, the deadline by which it must be submitted and the grade which should be substituted for the Incomplete should the student not fulfill the contract.
 The submission deadline should not extend beyond the last day of the following semester.

 Course Withdrawal (W and WU)

 AUR students who wish to change schedule by dropping a course within the published time parameters may do so with the permission of their academic advisor.
 Study abroad students who wish to change schedule by dropping a course within the published time parameters may do so with the permission of the home university.
-Exceptions may be made after deadlines have expired only by completion of a Petition to Drop Courses After the Deadline form and with the permission of the Provost, academic advisor and Registrar.
+Exceptions may be made after deadlines have expired only by completion of a Petition to Drop Courses After the Deadline form and with the permission of the Dean, academic advisor and the Registrar.
 Students who withdraw from a course prior to completion will be assigned the grade of W up to the withdrawal deadline or WU after.
 Medical withdrawals will be assigned a grade of W. A change of grade may be allowed for a medical withdrawal.
 The grade W is not calculated into the CGPA.
 The grade WU is considered an F and is calculated into the CGPA.
-Both the W and WU will be considered credits attempted if the student has incurred a fi nancial obligation for the semester and will affect the successful course completion percentage.
-Any withdrawal after the withdrawal deadline as specifi ed in the academic calendar will be considered an unofficial withdrawal (WU).
+Both the W and WU will be considered credits attempted if the student has incurred a financial obligation for the semester and will affect the successful course completion percentage.
+Any withdrawal after the withdrawal deadline as specified in the academic calendar will be considered an unofficial withdrawal (WU).

 All students must meet the following minimum standards of academic achievement and successful course completion to remain enrolled at the University.
 The student’s progress is monitored each semester and evaluated at the required evaluation points on the satisfactory progress table.
 Non-credit courses (e.g., Developmental English) are not counted as credits attempted, earned or taken and, therefore, do not affect the grade point average.
-These courses, therefore, do not influence the standards of satisfactory progress.
+Thus these courses do not influence the standards of satisfactory progress.
 Change of major does not affect the standards of satisfactory progress.
 Pursuit of an additional degree (e.g., pursuit of a Bachelor of Arts degree following completion of an Associate of Arts degree) does not affect the standards of satisfactory progress.

 |Minimum Required Evaluation Point||CGPA||Minimum Successful Course